 Avoiding manual handling injuries in the workplace is crucial.
-Injuries at work cost the UK £5.2 billion every year.
-It only requires a few simple measures to avoid injuries.
+Injuries at work cost the UK £5.2 billion every year (according to a 2020 report).
+It only requires a few simple measures to prevent them.

 By implementing suitable procedures for moving specific loads, and ensuring employees adhere to these procedures, you can make sure your staff are staying safe in the workplace.
-The provision of specialist equipment such as sack-barrows and forklifts can also make tasks much safer.
+Moreover, the provision of specialist equipment such as sack-barrows and forklifts can make tasks much safer.

 Proper training makes employees more able to assess risks.
 They will be more aware of how their own limitations relate to manual handling operations.
 Staff should also be ready to ask for help if they do not think they can move a load on their own.